sci-comp/StandardAssetsForUnity/README.md

 ## Introduction

-These standard assets which I include in most of my projects.
+These are standard assets that I include in most of my projects.
+Although others may see this project as a sort of bag of clutter, I find these assets to be very useful.

-This set of assets was put together with a third person RPG in mind, though it could be adapted for other game types.
+Though this package was put together with a third person RPG in mind, it could be helpful for other genres as well.

+This package is under the MIT license (with some content original from the public domain).
+This license was chosen so that you can grab what you need with the least amount of hassle possible.
+Original licenses are included in relevant subdirectories, simply search the project for "License".

 ## Dependencies